 Counselors will assist students with completing their college applications.
-As all colleges require an academic transcript, students should bring all completed college applications to the Guidance Office.
+As all colleges require an academic transcript, students should bring all completed paper college applications to the Guidance Office.
 A transcript will then be inserted and the applications mailed for the student.
+When an application is submitted electronically, the student needs to notify his/her counselor so that a transcript can be submitted.